genomicsclass/leanpub/manuscript/permutation_tests.md

 obsdiff <- mean(treatment)-mean(control)
 ```

-In previous sections we have shown parametric approaches that help determine if the observed difference significant.
-Permutations tests take advantage of the fact that if randomly shuffle of the cases and control labels then the null is true.
-So we shuffle the case and control labels, and assume that the ensuing distribution approximates the null distribution.
-Here is how we generate a null distribution by shuffling the data 1,000 times.
+In previous sections, we showed parametric approaches that helped determine if the observed difference is significant.
+Permutation tests take advantage of the fact that if we randomly shuffle the cases and control labels, then the null is true.
+So we shuffle the case and control labels and assume that the ensuing distribution approximates the null distribution.
+Here is how we generate a null distribution by shuffling the data 1,000 times:

 ```r